It sickens me that liberal institutions are jumping on the war bandwagon in the mistaken belief that one side is more virtuous than the other.

 Some say we should not take sides but simply march for peace.

 There can be no peace in a global capitalist system that feeds on wars of acquisition.
 Earth has a limited amount of territory, forcing capitalists to war over who will dominate what patch of it.
 The stakes are high.
-Domination means profit, and profit becomes the power to dominate and acquire even more profit.
-I imagine Jeff Bezos and other NATO-based capitalists are salivating at the prospect of expanding into Russian territory, and Russian capitalists are salivating at the prospect of rebuilding the Russian empire.
+Domination means profit, and profit becomes the power to dominate more territory and extract more profit.

 Rich people rarely die in wars.
 Working people in all nations pay the price.
 They suffer and die as combatants, as bystanders, as refugees, and as victims of the economic disruption and environmental destruction caused by war.
 They suffer and die as wealth that could be used to end poverty, prevent disease, restore the environment, and address climate change is lavished on the military instead.

-There is only one road to genuine peace, the one where ALL imperial powers are defeated from below by workers’ revolutions.
+There is only one road to genuine peace and self-determination, the one where ALL imperial powers are defeated from below by workers’ revolutions.
 Because, no matter who wins these wars, workers always lose.

 In the spring of 1917, Lenin was asked how the horrible slaughter of World War I could be ended.
 He replied,